sampleable Class

 - slim_check.bool.sampleable = {wf := bool.has_sizeof, sample := slim_check.gen.choose_any bool >>= λ (x : bool), return x, shrink := λ (_x : bool), lazy_list.nil}

-compares the sizes of x
+sizeof_lt x y compares the sizes of x and y.

 Equations